keremtiryaki/nwjs-auto-print-sample/README.md

 ## To run on macos for development
 ```
-Download nwjs sdk and extract main folder use
+Download nwjs sdk and extract main folder. and use this command
 npm run start
 ```